edgelesssys/marblerun/docs/docs/getting-started/concepts.md

 In summary, MarbleRun takes the following approach.

 * Instead of relying on separate sidecars, MarbleRun injects the data-plane logic directly into the application logic running inside secure enclaves.
 Through this tight coupling, secure connections always terminate inside secure enclaves.
 We refer to containers running such enclaves as *Marbles*.
 * Before bootstrapping Marbles, MarbleRun verifies their integrity using Intel SGX remote attestation primitives.
-This way, MarbleRun is able to guarantee that the topology of a  distributed confidential app adheres to the cluster's effective *manifest*.
-Such a manifest is defined in simple JSON and is set once.
+This way, MarbleRun is able to guarantee that the topology of a  distributed confidential app adheres to the cluster's effective [manifest](../features/manifest.md).
 * MarbleRun acts as a certificate authority for all Marble-based services and issues one concise remote attestation statement for the entire cluster.
 This can be used by anyone to verify the integrity of a distributed confidential app.